NZAIA

 Picture

-Richard Morgan - Chair
+Terry Calmeyer - Chair

-Sophal Chhun - Secretary
+Gillian Stewart - Secretary

 Picture

-Andrew Crosland - Treaurer
+Andrew Crosland - Treasurer

 Andrew Crosland has been interested in the effectiveness of impact assessment since taking papers by Richard Morgan while at the University of Otago.